Prakash030/UnityLab/README.md

 or
 `npm install`

-The project is deployed using Netlify and the link is given below: https://main--radiant-cascaron-8c6749.netlify.app/
+The project is deployed using Netlify and the link is given: https://main--radiant-cascaron-8c6749.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.